 Incidentally, both a dentist and an oral surgeon can perform this invasive procedure.
 So, who’ll be the better option?

 Before answering this question, it is important to focus on something relevant and important.
 Why do you need a tooth extraction?
 First get the facts cleared.
 Conventional dentistry believed in extracting the diseased teeth.
 However, modern dental treatment has undergone a drastic change in approach as compared to that.
 Now, the sole focus is on retaining your damaged tooth as long as possible, even for a lifetime.

 Thus, to keep things easy, remember to go your dentist first.
 They will diagnose you properly to evaluate the condition.
 Based on this, the expert will tell you whether he or she can perform the invasive treatment or may refer you to a dental surgeon.

 If it is possible to have the tooth removed using local anaesthesia or novocaine, your dentist will do it right there and right then.
 On the other hand, if the dentist considers the case to be complicated, he will refer to a dental surgeon.
-However, most oral health clinics in London usually have dental surgeons in their team.
+However, most oral health clinics in Wimbledon usually have dental surgeons in their team.
 So you don’t have to go far to get your treatment you need.
 When you’re searching the web with strings like “dentists in my area”, make sure to visit the Our Team page of the websites that are displayed in SERP.
 This will help you ascertain, whether you’re chosen dental clinic has in-house oral surgeons.

 Confidential Dental Clinic is a premiere name in the world of Wimbledon dental practice.
 Experts associated with this clinic point out, there’re some other instances too, apart from those mentioned above, that require the involvement of dental surgeon.